DavidWells/analytics/packages/analytics-core/README.md

 ### analytics.on

-Attach an event handler function for one or more events to the selected elements.
+Attach an event handler function for analytics lifecycle events.

 **Arguments**